fieldtrip/website/tutorial/headmodel_eeg_fem.md

         transform: [4x4 double]
          coordsys: 'ctf'

-The structure of your mri_orig variable contains the following field
+The structure of the `mri_orig` variable contains the following field

-- **dim**: This field gives information on the size (i.e. the number of voxels) of the anatomical volume into each direction.
+- **dim**: This field gives information on the size (i.e., the number of voxels) of the anatomical volume into each direction.
 - **anatomy**: This is a matrix (with the size and number of dimensions specified in **dim**) that contains the anatomical information represented by numbers.
 - **hdr**: Header information of the anatomical images.
-- **transform**: A homogenous [transformation matrix](/faq/how_change_mri_orientation_size_fov) that aligns the anatomical data (in field **anatomy**) to a certain coordinate system.
+- **transform**: A homogenous [transformation matrix](/faq/how_change_mri_orientation_size_fov) that aligns the anatomical data to a certain coordinate system.
 - **coordsys**: The description of the coordinate system which the anatomical data is aligned to.

-You can see that the **coordsys** field of anatomical data that we read in is already aligned to the [ctf coordinate system](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined#details_of_the_ctf_coordinate_system).
+You can see that the **coordsys** field of anatomical data that we read in is already aligned to the [ctf coordinate system](/faq/coordsys#details_of_the_ctf_coordinate_system).

 ## Align MRI to the head coordinate system

 When you prepare a head model for EEG, the head model should be in the same coordinate system as the electrodes.
 It is not relevant in which coordinate system the geometrical information is defined, until all are [aligned](/faq/how_to_coregister_an_anatomical_mri_with_the_gradiometer_or_electrode_positions).
-For this, you can do two thing
+For this, you can do two things:

-- either you need to align the anatomical MRI (before the segmentation) into the same coordinate system in which the electrodes will be expressed.
+1. either you need to align the anatomical MRI (before the segmentation) into the same coordinate system in which the electrodes will be expressed.
 For example, if you want to align the anatomical MRI to the ctf coordinate system, it can be aligned with using the **[ft_volumerealign](/reference/ft_volumerealign)** function.
 For this alignment, you will need to align your MRI to the fiducial points (LPA, RPA and nasion).
 The output of any later processing step (segmentation, mesh, headmodel) will be expressed in the same coordinate system as your anatomical mri.
 And then, you can also align the electrodes to the same points.

-- or you can also align later your electrodes interactively or manually to an existing head model.
+2. or you can also align later your electrodes interactively or manually to an existing head model.

-The anatomical MRI that we use in this tutorial is already aligned to the CTF head coordinate system](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined#details_of_the_ctf_coordinate_system).
+The anatomical MRI that we use in this tutorial is already aligned to the [CTF head coordinate system](/faq/coordsys#details_of_the_ctf_coordinate_system).
 We also have information (see later) how the EEG electrodes are positioned relative to the fiducials.
 Therefore, there is no reason to align the anatomical MRI to any other coordinate system.

 It is also possible to read in anatomical MRI data in [other formats](/faq/dataformat), which are defined in [a different coordinate system](/faq/coordsys).
 When you read in your own anatomical data, it may does not give information on the coordinate system in which the anatomical data is expressed and/or maybe there is no transformation matrix specified.
 In this case, you can check the coordinate-system with the **[ft_determine_coordsys](/reference/utilities/ft_determine_coordsys)** function.

 ## Reslice the volume

 In the next step of this tutorial, we will segment the anatomical MRI.
-Segmentation works properly when the voxels of the anatomical images are homogenous (i.e. the size of the voxel is the same into each direction).
+Segmentation works properly when the voxels of the anatomical images are homogenous (i.e., the size of the voxel is the same into each direction).
 If you do not have homogenous voxels (or you are not sure of), you can use the **[ft_volumereslice](/reference/ft_volumereslice)** function on the anatomical data before segmentation.
 Read more about re-slicing [here](/faq/how_change_mri_orientation_size_fov).

     cfg     = [];
     cfg.dim = mri_orig.dim;
-    mri     = ft_volumereslice(cfg,mri_orig);
+    mri     = ft_volumereslice(cfg, mri_orig);

 {% include markup/info %}
 Reslicing will apply the coordinate transformation on your anatomical data.
-(While **[ft_volumerealign](/reference/ft_volumerealign)** does not change the anatomical data, but it adjusts the transformation matrix of the data, **[ft_volumereslice](/reference/ft_volumereslice)** will change the anatomical data, i.e. it will arrange data in field **anatomy** according to the coordinate system.)
+(While **[ft_volumerealign](/reference/ft_volumerealign)** does not change the anatomical data, but it adjusts the transformation matrix of the data, **[ft_volumereslice](/reference/ft_volumereslice)** will change the anatomical data, i.e., it will arrange data in field **anatomy** according to the coordinate system.)
 Do not use this function if later you need to recover the original orientation of the voxels.
 {% include markup/end %}

-We check if the resolution and the dimensions were well specified, and the reslicement did not cause any loss in the anatomical information (i.e. if all parts of the head are present in the resliced images).
+We check if the resolution and the dimensions were well specified, and the reslicement did not cause any loss in the anatomical information (i.e., if all parts of the head are present in the resliced images).

-    cfg=[];
-    ft_sourceplot(cfg,mri);
+    cfg = [];
+    ft_sourceplot(cfg, mri);

 {% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure2.png" width="250" %}
 {% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure3.png" width="250" %}

 _Figure 3.
-Mri plotted before reslicement (left) and after reslicement (right)_
+MRI plotted before (left) and after reslicing (right)_

 ## Segmentation

-In this step, the voxels of the anatomical MRI are segmented (i.e. separated) into the five different tissue types: scalp, skull, csf (cerebro-spinal fluid), gray and white matter.
+In this step, the voxels of the anatomical MRI are segmented (i.e., separated) into the five different tissue types: scalp, skull, csf (cerebro-spinal fluid), gray and white matter.
 These latest three tissues belong to the brain.
 The function **[ft_volumesegment](/reference/ft_volumesegment)** will produce the required output.
 You can read more about how the tissue-types are represented in the output of this function in this [FAQ](/faq/how_is_the_segmentation_defined).
 The segmentation should contain a binary representation of 5 tissue types which do not overlap.

 {% include markup/warning %}
 Note that the segmentation is quite time consuming (~15mins) and if you want you can load the result and skip ahead to the next step.
 You can download the segmented MRI of this tutorial data from the from the [download server](https://download.fieldtriptoolbox.org/tutorial/headmodel_fem/segmentedmri.mat) (segmentedmri.mat).
 {% include markup/end %}

     cfg           = [];
-    cfg.output    = {'gray','white','csf','skull','scalp'};
+    cfg.output    = {'gray', 'white', 'csf', 'skull', 'scalp'};
     segmentedmri  = ft_volumesegment(cfg, mri);

-    save segmentedmri segmentedmri

      disp(segmentedmri)
                dim: [256 256 256]